-- Depending on the scene, the ISO speed will be set higher and the shutter speed faster than in mode so that you can shoot in dark places with reduced camera shake and subject blur. - A recording pixel setting of M will appear, and the image will be fixed at 1600 x 1200 pixels.
+- Depending on the scene, the ISO speed will be set higher and the shutter speed faster than in (AUD) mode so that you can shoot in dark places with reduced camera shake and subject blur.
+Recommended for shooting in candlelight or similarly dark scenes. - A recording pixel setting of M will display, and the image will be fixed at 1600 x 1200 pixels.